-If excessive leakage of air occurs, the source of leaks can be located by shutting off primer motor, with vacuum at its highest point, and listening for the hiss of air.
+If excessive leakage of air occurs, the source of leaks can be located by shutting off the primer motor with the vacuum at its highest point and listening for the hiss of air.

-In the absence of a vacuum gage, the vacuum in pump may be judged by closing suction opening with the flat of hand or a rubber pad.
+In the absence of a vacuum gage, the vacuum in pump may be judged by closing suction openings with the flat of hand or a rubber pad.

 Water or air pressure may be applied to pump casing to test for air leakage if more convenient.
-DO NOT pressurize with air beyond 10 PSI
+DO NOT pressurize with air beyond 10 PSI.